Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Max Strus included, will play at 8:00 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.
+Max Strus will hope to make a difference for the Miami Heat at 8:30 PM on Wednesday against the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to make predictions on Strus' performance, we look at his available prop bets, using stats and trends, below.
+Let's look at the prop bets available for Strus, using stats and trends to make good predictions.

 Max Strus Prop Bets vs. the Nuggets